-The potato started life as food for the poor but has risen in value to become a favourite vegetable for everybody.
-I like to grow my own potatoes because I then know in what conditions they have been grown.
-Commercially the plants are often repeatedly sprayed with fungicide to safeguard against blight and then the foliage is knocked back by herbicide before harvest.
-This seems a poor environment for food crop.
+Commercially, the plants are often sprayed repeatedly with fungicide to safeguard against blight and then the foliage is knocked back by herbicide before harvest.
+This seems a poor environment for a healthy food crop.

-From St Patrick’s Day onwards I start planting the seed potatoes in variety, first earlies first and then so on to maincrop, completing the process by Easter.
+From St Patrick’s Day onwards I start planting the seed potatoes in order of variety – first earlies first, working through to maincrop, until the process is completed by Easter.
 I plant to a depth of six inches and leave all well alone until I see small sprouts of potato leaves appearing on the surface of the soil.
-Then in stages I start to earth the sprouting leaves forming a trench either side of the row, if frost threatens, then I earth up completely covering the new shoots, otherwise they can be left just showing.
+Then, in stages, I start to earth up the sprouting leaves forming a trench either side of the row.
+If frost threatens, then I earth up completely covering the new shoots, otherwise they can be left just showing.
 Early planting is worthwhile as the potatoes stand a good chance of cropping before blight emerges in late summer.

-There are two types of blight, early blight which discolours the foliage inhibiting the plants to grow, but far worse is late blight which appears as black/brown necrotic spots in a humid August/September gradually defoliating the plants and then entering the tubers which rot from within, making the potatoes inedible.
+There are two types of blight: early blight which discolours the foliage inhibiting the plants’ growth; and late blight which is far worse and appears as black/brown necrotic spots in August and September.
+Late blight gradually defoliates the plants and then enters the tubers causing them to rot from within, making them inedible.

-There is much written within seed catalogues about which varieties to choose.
+Much has been written in seed catalogues about which blight-resistant potatoes to choose.
 The best advice is to grow a range of varieties, that way you can reap the benefits of potato growing whatever the weather.
-Early blight is a nuisance but tolerable, picking off poor leaves can help the plant.
-When late blight appears you must cut all the foliage away to soil level immediately, yet there are some varieties such as Sarpo Mira that can resist blight, so the leaves of such can be left growing.
+Early blight is a nuisance but tolerable; picking off poor leaves can help the plant.
+When late blight appears you must immediately cut all the foliage away to soil level.
+Some varieties such as Sarpo Mira can resist blight, so the leaves of those can be left growing.